It’s time for the big boys to admit it: Slamming and banging weights will likely damage hearing over time.

 So how loud IS all the smashing and banging of weights at a gym?

 Imagine when it really gets loud.
-This can be either from a number of men banging the metal plates together when loading barbells or other equipment, or from one solitary individual deliberately smashing plates or letting the weight stack slam down to get attention.
+This can be either from a number of men banging the metal plates together when loading barbells or other equipment, or from one solitary individual deliberately smashing plates or letting the weight stack on a machine slam down to get attention.

 Plus, many of the men who let weights crash down at the end of a set don’t even use that much weight.